bagbag/tstdl/base/source/pdf/README.md

 # @tstdl/base/pdf

-A powerful module for generating and manipulating PDF files in Node.js.
+A powerful module for generating and manipulating PDF files.
 It leverages a headless browser for high-fidelity rendering of HTML and URLs to PDF and provides utilities for common operations like merging, page counting, and converting pages to images.

 ## Table of Contents